FernandoZnga/Selenium-Python-Boilerplate/README.md

 # Selenium-Python-Boilerplate (Under development)

 This is a boilerplate for running selenium tests with python and includes the bare minimum.
-It includes unittests for both firefox, phantomjs and example on how to work with sensitive data using env values.
+It includes unittests for both firefox, phantomjs and examples on how to work with sensitive data using environment variables.

 Implementing this in existing project is easy, just create clone this repro into a folder called selenium (or whaterver) and get going.